Connect your Exchange calendar to let Calendly check for busy times and add events automatically. Learn how to set up your Exchange connection.

 Step 3 – Sign in to your Exchange account

-- Enter your Exchange email address and password.
+Enter your Exchange email address and password.
+Calendly will try to automatically detect your Exchange server.

 Once authenticated, you'll be redirected back to the Calendar settings page.

-How to specify which calendar Calendly checks for conflicts
+Specify which calendar Calendly checks for conflicts

 Note: Calendly can only check your primary Exchange calendar for conflicts.
 Calendly cannot check sub-calendars or shared calendars on your Exchange calendar.